Hendrixer/fullstack-v2-instructions/lessons/08-dashboard-home/B-greetings-component.md

-The greetings component sits at the top of the home page
+The greetings component sits at the top of the home page.
 Create `/components/Greetings.tsx`

 ```ts
 import { getUserFromCookie } from "@/lib/auth";